 Coating dairy and livestock buildings on the Staffordshire plain

-Out beyond Stoke-on-Trent the land opens into mixed dairy and livestock country, and the building stock reflects it: cubicle housing, parlours, calf sheds and general-purpose buildings with long runs of profiled steel and older fibre cement overhead.
+Out beyond Stoke-on-Trent, the land opens into mixed dairy and livestock country.
+The buildings reflect it: cubicle housing, parlours, calf sheds and general-purpose agricultural buildings with long runs of profiled steel and older fibre cement overhead.
 These are working roofs in a demanding environment.
-Ammonia, condensation and constant moisture from housed stock attack coatings from below as well as above, so the failure pattern here is rarely just surface weathering.
-It is corrosion that has had help from the inside.
+Ammonia, condensation and constant moisture from housed stock attack coatings from below as well as above.
+So the failure pattern here is rarely just surface weathering.
+It’s corrosion that has had help from the inside.

 That changes how we approach a coating programme around Stoke-on-Trent.
-The roof has to be assessed for what the building actually does, not just how it looks from the yard.
-A general shed used for dry storage is a very different proposition from a cattle building that has been holding stock through wet winters for thirty years, even when the two sit side by side in the same yard with the same profile of sheet on top.
+We have to assess the roof for what the building actually does, not just how it looks from the yard.
+A general shed used for dry storage is a very different proposition from a cattle building that has been holding stock through wet winters for thirty years.
+Even when the two sit side by side in the same yard with the same profile of sheet on top.

 Working around a parlour that never stops

 That seasonal window is short and weather-dependent, which is why an early survey matters.
 Booking the assessment well ahead means the application can drop straight into the right dry spell rather than waiting another year.
-On a holding near Stoke-on-Trent with several buildings, we will often spread the work across more than one season so that no single part of the operation has to stop, treating the buildings that can be cleared first and coming back for the rest when the timing suits the herd.
+On a holding near Stoke-on-Trent with several buildings, we will often spread the work across more than one season so that no single part of the operation has to stop.
+We treat the buildings that can be cleared first and come back for the rest when the timing suits the herd.

 Survey first, decision second

 Every building we look at gets the same honest sorting.
 Some roofs are sound under their weathering and will take a new coating system that holds for years.
 Others need repair before anything goes on top.
 And some are past the point where coating makes sense.
-We would rather spend the time getting that judgement right at survey stage than commit you to a coating that the roof was never going to hold.
-The assessment covers the things that decide it.
+We’d rather spend the time getting that judgement right at survey stage than commit you to a coating that the roof was never going to hold.
+The assessment covers the things that decide it:

 - Sheet condition and corrosion, especially at laps, gutters and fixings